Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 ## Simple Summary

-This proposal outlines updates to the Lido protocol to maintain seamless operation with Ethereum’s upcoming Pectra hardfork, focusing solely on compatibility without integrating new features introduced by Pectra.
+This proposal outlines changes to the Lido protocol to ensure continuous operation with Ethereum’s upcoming Pectra hardfork, focusing exclusively on compatibility rather than integrating any new features introduced by Pectra.

 ## Abstract